 New York State Office of Children and Family Services (OCFS) provides support for people and organizations that are interested in starting child care programs in their communities.
 The information and the links provided on this page will be helpful and informative for individuals working in the child care field.

-Child care providers and programs have a lasting impression on each child and family in their care.
+Child care providers and programs make a lasting impression on each child and family in their care.
 JLCP offers support in developing and maintaining a high-quality program.
 Our trained and experienced staff are available to provide guidance on topics ranging from record-keeping to room arrangement and everything in between.
 This is a no-cost, individualized service we provide to help YOU and YOUR program.
 Just give us a call at 315.782.4900 ext 237 or contact us.

-VOICE / CSEA has some resources for programs.
+VOICE / CSEA has resources for programs.
 Please check their website at voicecsea.org or call 800.342.4146 for information.

 QUALITYstarsNY is a quality rating and improvement system that is designed to increase quality in early care and learning settings across New York State.
-Child care programs who participate get a star rating, similar to hotel star ratings.
-The child care programs also develop a quality improvement plan and receive support from QUALITYstarsNY to implement the improvement plan.

 National Association of Family Child Care (NAFCC) sponsors the only nationally recognized accreditation system designed specifically for family child care providers.